vaido-world/.github/profile/README.md

 * Tick the `English`
 * Tick the `Work schedule: Full-time`
 * Preferebly tick the `EURES flag: With EURES flag`
+* Preferebly tick the `Sector: INFORMATION AND COMMUNICATION`

 https://ec.europa.eu/eures/portal/jv-se/home?pageCode=find_a_job